JLPM22/JLPM22-web/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am a Ph.D. student at [Universitat Politècnica de Catalunya](https://www.upc.edu/en) in Barcelona (Spain), working at the [ViRVIG](https://www.virvig.eu/) research group.
+Recent Ph.D. graduate specializing in character animation and artificial intelligence for virtual humans.
+Currently a Research Intern at Meta Reality Labs, with previous experience at the Max Planck Institute for Informatics and a tech startup, where I contributed to motion capture and animation pipelines.
+Passionate about applying state-of-the-art technology to create the next generation of characters for games, film, and interactive media.

-My research interests are **character animation**, **virtual and augmented reality**, **deep learning** and **computer graphics**.
+My research interests are **generative AI**, **deep learning**, **character animation**, **computer graphics** and **XR/VR**.

-Currently, I am working in **data-driven character animation**, in particular, motion understanding and synthesis, motion matching, retargeting, inverse kinematics, motion capture and virtual reality avatars.

-I received my M.Sc. in Computer Graphics and B.S. in Computer Science at [Universitat Politècnica de Catalunya](https://www.upc.edu/en).